Malateshgouda813/SmartSpend/README.md

 SmartSpend is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) web application that helps users manage their personal finances efficiently.

+The project combines authentication, expense tracking, budget management, analytics, and reporting features into a single platform.
+It highlights practical full-stack development skills and provides a strong foundation for future enhancements such as AI-powered financial insights, PDF reporting, and cloud deployment.

+This project reflects real-world software development practices including secure authentication, RESTful API design, database management, data visualization, and version control using Git and GitHub.
 Users can:

 * Register and login securely